niltnir/personal-ssg/pages/index.md

 I am a student and creator with interests interspersed between math, computing, design, and visual arts.
 My background is non-traditional with most of my skills, knowledge, and expertise coming from self-study and working on several personal projects.
-I began unschooling halfway through secondary school and am currently not associated with an academic institution.
+I began unschooling midway through secondary school and am not associated with any academic institutions.

 `(inject '(hr))`